 Calendly is ideal for anyone who regularly schedules appointments with people outside their own company.
 Think of:

 The tool works less well if you mainly meet internally with colleagues.
-For that, you usually have enough with the standard scheduling functions in Google Calendar or Outlook.
+For that, you usually have enough with the standard scheduling features in Google Calendar or Outlook.
 Calendly is really made for external appointments where the other person doesn’t have access to your calendar.

 What can Calendly do?